12 Things Your TSA Security Agent Isn’t Telling You

 It’s hard to explain why a senior citizen can’t keep his utility knife with a tiny blade, while a 300-pound man fresh out of prison can hop on board with his scissors, toothbrush, and lighter.
 Plus, your wait in the security line will be much longer if you see these four letters on your boarding pass.

 Creating the TSA was largely a political decision

 And many terrorism experts still believe that it doesn’t significantly enhance our security.
 Police catch murderers, the FBI catches bank robbers, but how many terrorists have been caught by screeners?
 Zero that we know of.
-Next time you fly, find out how to register for TSA precheck.

 The TSA operates with your consent, expressed or implied

 If you withhold consent, the screening process stops, and you are usually free to leave the airport.
 Officers may hold you until the police arrive, but ultimately they can do nothing.

 You may be exempt from scanning

 If you’re a child under 12 or at least 75 years old, you don’t need a full-body scan, because your age group poses less of a threat.

 I’ve watched airline executives and even federal security directors scrambling around to impress celebrity fliers with competitive displays of their most expeditious screening.

 Want to avoid a pat-down after going through the full-body scanner?